Overview

 This course aims at getting the cadet acquainted with the general rules of the art of leadership to enable the smooth and efficient running of work on commercial ships.

-This course aims to meet the mandatory minimum requirements for knowledge, understanding and proficiency of seamanship techniques in accordance with the new amended of STCW 78 and IMO model course (Officer in charge of a navigational watch).
+This course aims to meet the mandatory minimum requirements for knowledge, understanding and proficiency of seamanship techniques in accordance with the new amended of STCW 78 and as amended

 The course aim to encourage trainees to suggest the actions they would take in response to the various emergencies, to consider pollution-prevention requirements maintain the sea-worthiness of the ship prevent, control and fight fires operate life-saving appliances and to provide medical first aid on board ship.